-On the one hand, $\phi$ permutes the alphabet with the subtree of $T_{k-1}$ consisting of $Y$ and $Z$, while leaving the label of its root the same, so $\phi(w)$ certainly parses $T_{k-1}$.
+On the one hand, $\sigma$ permutes the alphabet within the smallest subtree of $T_{k-1}$ containing both $Y$ and $Z$, while leaving the label of its root unchanged, so $\phi(w)$ is certainly parsed by $T_{k-1}$.
 Recall that $T$ was assumed to be $\RCT{n}$.
 Labeling $T$ with $w$ gives

-Fully labeling the subtree of $T$ containing the leaves of $T_{k-1}$'s $Y$ and $Z$ subtrees entails giving the root the label $w(Y)$ and another right arm vertex the label $w(Z)$:
+Proposition~\ref{prop: common root} means that when the subtree of $T$ containing the leaves of $T_{k-1}$'s $Y$ and $Z$ subtrees is fully labeled, the root of this subtree receives the same label as the root of the smallest subtree of $T_{k-1}$ containing both $Y$ and $Z$, call it $w(YZ)$ and another right arm vertex receives the label $w(Z)$:

-\end{proof} Then applying $\sigma$ to the vertices of $T$ in the $Y$ and $Z$ subtrees of $T_{k-1}$ separately is the same as applying $\sigma$ to both the $Y$ and $Z$ parts of $T$ simultaneously.
-Thus $\phi(w)$ parses $T$, so the map is well-defined.
+Since $w(YZ)$ is equal to neither $w(Y)$ nor $w(Z)$, it is fixed by $\sigma$.
+Consequently, applying $\sigma$ to the subtree of $T$ consisting of those vertices in $Y$ and $Z$ has the same effect on parsewords as applying $\sigma$ to $Y$ and $Z$ in $T_{k-1}$.
+In other words, $\phi(w)$ is parsed by $T$, so the map is well-defined.

 Then $\phi$ is transparently a bijection